AlexAnzolaJ/html-css-101-cwe-materials/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

-- Experience a typical GA learning experience through active learning exercises.
-- Gain an introductory understanding of a new skill or insight that can be utilized in a professional setting.
-- Learn from materials created in conjunction with an experienced web-developer.
+- Gain an overview of the web development landscape and where HTML/CSS fits in the web ecosystem.
 - Describe the difference between front-end and back-end code and the basic components of HTML, CSS, and Javascript.
 - Use HTML and CSS to mark up a basic webpage.
+- Describe the different jobs that use coding or benefit from an understanding of HTML/CSS.
+- Describe the various opportunities to continue learning web-development.

 ### STUDENT PRE-WORK
 *Before this lesson, you should:*